dgutov/diff-hl/README.md

 * `diff-hl-amend-mode` shifts the reference revision back by one.
 * `diff-hl-flydiff-mode` implements highlighting changes on the fly.
   It requires Emacs 24.4 or newer.
-* `diff-hl-show-hunk-mode` enables fringe and margin to show the hunk at that point.
+* `diff-hl-show-hunk-mouse-mode` enables fringe and margin to show the hunk at that point.
+Use `diff-hl-show-hunk-mode` to use key bindings instead of mouse clicks.

 Usage
 =====